 })

-In addition to the status field, you will also get an additional fetchStatus property with the following options:
+In addition to the field, you will also get an additional property with the following options:

-Background refetches and stale-while-revalidate logic make all combinations for status and fetchStatus possible.
+Background refetches and stale-while-revalidate logic make all combinations for and possible.
 For example: